Frequently Asked Questions

 If you are making more than 30 extractions in an hour, you should get a Rotary pump as vibration pumps may overheat at such capacity.

-Rotary pumps are advised to be plumbed in with a continuous water supply.
-They can also draw water from a not pressurised source like a pail.
+Rotary pumps models often can be plumbed in with a continuous water supply.
+They can also draw water from a not pressurized source like a water container.

 Can you recommend us a suitable machine?